WooCommerce crypto checkout launch checklist

 - Week 2: broader rollout on selected products.

-- Week 3: homepage and marketing exposure if support remains calm.
+- Week 3: homepage and marketing exposure if buyer questions remain calm.

 FAQ